aneeshv12/til_blog/src/pages/articles/2019-01-28---Papertrail-Gem/index.md

 On my first day at Pingboard in Sept.
 2018, I looked through the internal Wiki pages and wrote down `Look into Papertrail Gem` as a to-do item.

 Our app is a Ruby on Rails app, which means we can use gems (a type of plugin/package for Rails apps).
-These gems enable us to track the history of chosen data models within our app.
+This specific gem enables us to track the history of chosen data models within our app.

 Like most apps (including the healthcare software I previously worked with), we have a `User` model.
 The Ruby model file, including the line `has_paper_trail`, indicates that the app should track the different versions of that model in our database.
 Papertrail uses a table called `Versions` to store all of this data.
 The relationship between the model and the versions table is a one-to-many relationship since `One` User row has `Many` previous version rows containing snapshot information of the model.